-It makes sense to why Eric lost to Jade in the Masked Marital Arts tournament.
-Eric relys on status effect setups, Damage Over Time prep spells and crowd control weapons for most of his damage, while Jade has unmatched burst damage on single targest.
-Of course she would clobber Eric easily when she can beat him down quickly before he can posion her or put her to sleep, and would lay him out far faster than his spells would wear her down.
+It makes sense to why Erik lost to Jade in the Masked Martial Arts tournament.
+Erik relies on status effect setups, Damage Over Time prep spells and crowd control weapons for most of his damage, while Jade has unmatched burst damage on single targets.
+Of course she would clobber Erik easily when she can beat him down quickly before he can poison her or put her to sleep, and would lay him out far faster than his spells would wear her down.

 In Spite of a Nail, some of the monsters you fight in the "main game" are still present in the postgame despite taking place before Mordegon's rise to power, with Calasmos taking his place.
 Why is this?
 Because they were already there before the initial Wham Episode.
 They're stronger in the postgame because Calasmos is empowering them - not Mordegon.

 When encountered in the main game, Tatsunaga has essentially gone insane and you're doing a Mercy Kill.
 However, in the postgame, Tatsunaga is still able to be calmed by Miko - of course.
 Because you're at least a few months in the past - before he lost his mind.